 On December 8, 2016 Standard & Poor's announced that it had upgraded its long-term and underlying rating on the outstanding General Obligation Bonds from "AA" to "AA+".

 On December 29, 2016 Moody's affirmed the Aa1 rating on the outstanding General Obligation Bonds of the school district.

-CAPITAL PROJECTS FUNDS
+LIAPO CIAL SCHOO (ev) CAPITAL PROJECTS FUNDS